ryotaohara/Portfolio/README.md

 - Walk forward validation is used for cross-validation.
 - Hyperparameter tuning is conducted as well for each model.

+**DemandForecasting.png**
+- Overview of an end-to-end architecture built from scratch for demand forecasting.

 **mock_kaggle.csv**
 - Dataset used for DemandForecasting.ipynb